Evidence-Based Addiction Therapies & Treatments

 Evidence-Based Treatments for Addiction

-The various therapeutic interventions used in addiction treatment are the result of decades of clinical expertise guided by research, systematic investigation, and scientific studies that have demonstrated the ability to achieve positive outcomes for patients undergoing treatment for substance use disorders.
+The various therapies used in addiction treatment are the result of decades of clinical expertise guided by research, systematic investigation, and scientific studies that have demonstrated the ability to achieve positive outcomes for patients undergoing treatment for substance use disorders.

 Generally speaking, evidence-based treatments have shown to be efficient, beneficial, and cost-effective in helping reduce the negative effects of addiction on a person’s brain and behavior.
 Research also suggests they can help reduce or eliminate drug and alcohol use and improve the significant disruptions in a person’s functioning affected by substance use.2,3